 More importantly, it all-but-slammed the door shut on the Wildcats’ bowl hopes.
 At 4-7 (2-6 Big Ten), Northwestern needs to beat No. 25 Illinois next week at Wrigley Field to even get an outside shot of earning a bowl bid based on Academic Progress Rate.
 Not to mention the fact that the Illini will likely be double-digit favorites.

 On their second possession, Hunter Renner shanked a 26-yard punt that gave the Wolverines the ball at the NU 48.
-This time, Northwestern’s defense stopped the Wolverines as Aidan Hubbard sacked Warren for a 9-yard loss on third down.
-But kicker Dominic Zvada came on to drill a 56-yard field goal for a 10-0 lead.
+This time, Northwestern’s defense stopped the Wolverines as Aidan Hubbard sacked Warren for a 9-yard loss on third down, but kicker Dominic Zvada came on to drill a 56-yard field goal for a 10-0 lead.

-Michigan had just 49 yards of total offense in the first quarter, but they turned that into 10 points because the Wolverines’ drives started at their own 47 after an interception and the NU 48 after a 26-yard punt.
+Michigan had just 49 yards of total offense in the first quarter, but they turned that into 10 points because both of the Wolverines’ drives started near midfield after an interception and a 26-yard punt.

-First, Davis badly overthrew a pass over the middle right into the arms of Xander Mueller, playing in his first game after missing three with an injury.
+First, Davis badly overthrew a pass over the middle right into the arms of Xander Mueller, playing in his first game after missing the last three with an injury.
 He returned it 25 yards to the Michigan 20.

 The Wildcats would get another shot at a short field after AJ Henning, playing his first game at Michigan Stadium since transferring, returned a punt to midfield.
 On the first play, Lausch aired one out to Bryce Kirtz, who put on the brakes and let two defenders sail by him as he made a sliding catch at the Michigan 15.